kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ## Summary

-This KEP integrates the Workload-aware Scheduling (WAS) APIs (`Workload` and `PodGroup`) into the core `batch/v1` Job by adding a user-facing `spec.scheduling` field, letting users express explicit scheduling intent such as gang scheduling[^1], topology co-location, and disruption policies.
+This KEP integrates the Workload-aware Scheduling (WAS) APIs (`Workload` and `PodGroup`) into the batch/v1` Job by adding a user-facing `spec.scheduling` field, allowing users to express explicit scheduling intent such as gang scheduling[^1], topology co-location, and disruption policies.

-The first alpha was introduced in v1.36 intentionally bypassed this user-facing API: the controller inferred a hardcoded `Gang` policy from the Job's type (parallel Jobs with indexed completion mode), with `minCount` fixed to `parallelism`.
+The first alpha, introduced in v1.36, intentionally bypassed this user-facing API: the controller inferred a hardcoded `Gang` policy from the Job's type (parallel Jobs with indexed completion mode), with `minCount` fixed to `parallelism`.
 This revision replaces that automatic, controller-inferred model with an explicit, user-driven design that separates scheduling *policy* (expressed by the user) from